Skip to content

 OLED and Smart TVs Can Be Damaged

-Bigger, brighter, more expensive to operate?
+Getting bigger, brighter, and more expensive to operate?
 Depending on the model, TVs can be real energy guzzlers, especially since they still consume noticeable energy in standby mode.
-Many users unplug these devices at night or during vacations to completely disconnect them from power.
+Many users unplug their TVs at night or during vacations to completely disconnect them from the power supply.

-While this is safe for LCD devices, it doesn’t apply to TVs with an OLED display.
+While this is safe for LCD devices, it does not apply to TVs with an OLED display.
 This is due to the technology used.
 In OLED TVs (short for organic light-emitting diode), the individual pixels light up themselves instead of using a backlight.
-This improves image contrast, among other things, but also means that each pixel must regenerate individually at every restart.
-Regularly disconnecting the TV from power puts a significant strain on the diodes, which can cause long-term damage.
+This improves image contrast, among other things, but also means that each time the TV is restarted, the pixels have to regenerate individually.
+Regularly disconnecting the TV from the power supply puts a significant strain on the diodes, which can cause long-term damage.

 To avoid this, newer devices increasingly have programs that help the diodes regenerate.
 You can find relevant information from your device’s manufacturer.
-If your TV has such a program, it can be relatively safely disconnected from power, but only if there is a certain time span between the regular shutdown of the device and the final disconnection from the power grid.
+If your TV has such a program, it can be relatively safely disconnected from the power supply, but only if there is a certain time span between the regular shutdown of the device and the final disconnection from the power network.

 Special care must also be taken with modern Smart TVs.
 These download important software updates at night.
 If these are repeatedly missed, the restart may take longer, and functionality can be impaired.